jamu/cuckoo/docs/book/src/pwnypot/features.rst

 .. _Technet Blog: http://blogs.technet.com/b/srd/archive/2009/02/02/preventing-the-exploitation-of-seh-overwrites-with-sehop.aspx
 .. _Uninformed: http://www.uninformed.org/?v=5&a=2&t=txt)

 .. _shellcode_detection:

-Shellcode Detection by doing Export Address Table Validation
+Shellcode Detection through Export Address Table Validation
 ============================================================

+   Each access to the Export Address Table is validated.
+This feature can be turned on / off with the configuration variable eta_validation.
+The variable eta_module specifies the module.

 .. _shellcode_dumps: